 |4||3 miles||Bike or swim|

 |6||2-3 miles||3-4 miles|

 |6||off||4-5 miles||2-3 miles|

-For more experienced but slower runners, going from 10:00 to 8:00 mile pace is best done with the following recommendations:
+For more experienced but slower runners, going from a mile pace of 10 minutes to eight minutes is best done with the following recommendations:

 Here is an explanation of the chart:

-Run two miles, but try for as long as you can to run at your goal pace -- chart progress each week on how far you were able to maintain goal pace.
+Run two miles, but try for as long as you can to run at your goal pace -- chart progress each week on how far you maintained your goal pace.
 The chart below will help you figure out your goal pace at the intervals recommended in this running plan:

 |Intervals||Goal mile pace: 8:00||Goal mile pace: 7:00||Goal mile pace: 6:00|